0xTas/stardust/README.md

 This means that false positives are now **unavoidable**, but the new module takes into account the likelihood of a sign being old based on whether it is in old chunks, is an oak sign, and doesn't contain dates >= 2023.<br>

-It isn't completely useless, but you will have to use your best judgement to determine what is legitimately likely to be old.
+It isn't useless, but you will have to use your best judgement to determine what is legitimately likely to be old.

 **I have not made a separate ESP module for OldSigns.** *You'll need to configure the OldSign ESP functionality built-in to ChatSigns instead.*

 ---
 ### Installation

-1. Ensure that [Fabric](https://fabricmc.net) for Minecraft 1.20.1 is installed.
+1. Ensure that [Fabric](https://fabricmc.net) for Minecraft versions 1.20.1 or 1.20.4 are installed.
-2. Download the latest release, or build the addon from source with `./gradlew build`.
+2. Download the [latest release](https://github.com/0xTas/stardust/releases/latest) which corresponds to your selected version,<br>or build the desired branch of the addon from source with `./gradlew build`.
-3. Drop the .jar file in your `.minecraft/mods` folder, along with [Meteor Client *v0.5.4*](https://github.com/meteordevelopment/meteor-client/releases/tag/v0.5.4).
+3. Drop the .jar file in your `.minecraft/mods` folder, along with Meteor Client (v0.5.4 for 1.20.1, v0.5.6 for 1.20.4)
 4. Run your Fabric installation.

 ---